freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 Fixtures are repeated structural elements positioned along the complete spline rather than owned by an individual segment.
 The first available fixture is a **Brace**, a wire ring that surrounds and holds the authored rails together.

 Click **Add Brace** in the **Fixtures** section, then use **Position** to move it anywhere along the route by absolute spline distance.
 A new brace starts halfway along the spline, and you can add as many independently positioned braces as needed.
-Drag rows in **Fixture Order** to reorder the authored fixture list without changing any fixture's route position.
+Drag a complete brace panel by its handle to reorder the authored fixture list without changing any fixture's route position.
 The brace automatically encloses the wire cross-section at its position and remains perpendicular to the spline tangent.
+Its preview shows the evaluated brace shape, offset, cutout, and straight-line replacement.

-**Lateral Offset** moves the complete brace along the local cross-section X axis, **Vertical Offset** moves it along local Z, and signed **Radius Offset** makes the complete brace larger or smaller without moving its center.
-These values use VPX units.
+Use the compact **Offset** row to move the complete brace along the local cross-section X and Z axes, and use **Reset** to return both offsets to zero. **Scale** multiplies the automatically fitted brace radius, with `1` preserving the default fit.
+Offset values use VPX units.
 Brace thickness uses the global **Wire Diameter** from Render Geometry.

-Enable **Cutout** to remove part of the ring. **Cutout Start** and **Cutout End** are cross-section angles: 0° points right along positive X, 90° points up along positive Z, and the removed range follows increasing angles from start to end, wrapping through 360° when necessary.
-Cutout ends are capped.
+Enable **Cutout** to reveal its **From/To** range control and remove that part of the ring.
+Angles use the brace cross-section: 0° points right along positive X and 90° points up along positive Z. Cutout ends are capped.

-Enable **Straight Section** to replace an angular part of the circular brace with the straight chord between **Straight Start** and **Straight End**.
-The range uses the same cross-section angle convention and can wrap through 360°.
-A brace can use a cutout and a straight section at the same time.
+Enable **Straight Line** to reveal its **From/To** range control and replace that part of the circular brace with the straight chord between the two angles.
+A brace can use a cutout and a straight line at the same time.

 Brace fixtures are included in the visible render mesh and use the Wire Rail material.
 They are not added to the ball-channel collider.

-Click **Duplicate** in a brace header to insert an independent copy immediately after it.
-The duplicate starts with the same route position, diameter, offsets, cutout, and straight-section settings as its source.
+Use the duplicate icon in a brace header to insert an independent copy immediately after it, or the trash icon to remove it.
+The duplicate starts with the same route position, scale, offsets, cutout, and straight-line settings as its source.

 ## Render Geometry